 Huge wildfire destroys homes in Chile tourist city

 A wildfire ravaged 50 hectares of woodland and destroyed homes in the tourist city of Valparaiso in western Chile, driving the authorities to evacuate hundreds of people on Monday.
-At least one person was reported hurt after the fire broke out on the outskirts of the historic port city, the National Emergencies Office said in a statement.
+Smoke billows from a forest near Valparaiso, in Chile, as the huge forest fire threatens to reach the city's port.

 Discussions